kennysmithed/oels2020/oels_practical_wk6.md

 ```

 The only thing that has changed about `on_start` is that we now add some info to the trial `data` - we create an entry called `label_choices` where we store the shuffled labels that are shown to the participant.
-Then we an an `on_finish` parameter, which looks up which button the participant pressed (`data.button_pressed` - the plugin does this automatically for us), then combine that with the `data.label_choices` info we saved to work out what label they selected (`data.label_choices[button_number]` will return the 0th label if they clicked button 0, the 1st label if they clicked button 1, etc) and save *that* info in the trial `data` to, as `label_selected`.
+Then we add an `on_finish` parameter, which looks up which button the participant pressed (`data.button_pressed` - the plugin records that automatically for us) and  combines that with the `data.label_choices` info we saved to work out what label they selected (`data.label_choices[button_number]` will return the 0th label if they clicked button 0, the 1st label if they clicked button 1, etc) and save *that* info in the trial `data` too, as `label_selected`.

-Then the final step 3 trial is fairly straightforward - when that trial starts (i.e. using `on_start`) we can use a built-in jsPsych function to retrieve the last trial's `data`, then just read off the `label_pressed` info we saved.
+Then the final step 3 trial is fairly straightforward - when that trial starts (i.e. using `on_start` again) we can use a built-in jsPsych function to retrieve the last trial's `data`, then just read off the `label_pressed` info we saved.
 That looks like this:

 ```js
 var production_step3 = {type:'image-button-response',